alfonsobries/vue-tailwind-docs/content/datepicker.md

 ## Multiple months per view

-The Datepicker allows you to display multiple calendar per view by using the `monthsPerView` prop.
+The Datepicker allows you to display multiple calendars per view by using the `monthsPerView` prop.

 #### Example